noiseprotocol/noise_spec/noise.md

     Handshake naming:

      N_ = no static key for initiator
-     X_ = static key for initiator transmitted to responder without forward secrecy F_ = static key for initiator transmitted to responder with forward secrecy
+     K_ = static key for initiator known to responder X_ = static key for initiator transmitted to responder

      _N = no static key for responder
-     _K = static key for responder known to initiator _F = static key for responder transmitted to initiator with forward secrecy
+     _K = static key for responder known to initiator _X = static key for responder transmitted to initiator

     HandshakeNN:
       -> e